-- (a) Employees have the right to grieve disciplinary action that includes: written censures, letters of reprimand, suspension and adverse reports or employee appraisals.
+(a) Employees have the right to grieve disciplinary action that includes: written censures, letters of reprimand, suspension and adverse reports or employee appraisals.
 An employee shall be given a copy of any such document placed on the employee's file which might be the basis of disciplinary action.
-Should an employee dispute any such entry in his/her file, he/she shall be entitled to recourse through the grievance procedure and the eventual resolution thereof shall become part of his/her personnel record. - (b) Upon the employee's written request, any such document, other than formal employee appraisals, shall be removed from the employee's file after the expiration of eighteen (18) months from the date it was issued, provided that there has not been any further infraction of the same issue.
+Should an employee dispute any such entry in their file, they shall be entitled to recourse through the grievance procedure and the eventual resolution thereof shall become part of their personnel record.

+(b) Upon the employee's written request, any such document, other than formal employee appraisals, shall be removed from the employee's file after the expiration of 18 months from the date it was issued, provided that there has not been any further infraction of the same issue.